UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 ### Level 3 and 4: Division and Subdivision

-Levels 3 and 4 consist of alphanumeric values that reference additional subclassifications corresponding to the Industry Group—Industry combinations above.
+Levels 3 and 4 consist of alphanumeric values that reference additional subclassifications corresponding to the Industry Group—Major Group combinations above.
 There are too many for a simple table and will be explored with [`ntee_preview()`](https://urbaninstitute.github.io/nccsdata/reference/ntee_preview.html)